What works to increase mode shift towards bus usage? How does this differ by region or across different demographic groups?

 Why might this be relevant?

-The project aims to increase patronage of bus services by identifying customer needs and making bus services more appealing, which partially addresses the question about increasing mode shift towards bus usage.
+The project focuses on increasing patronage of bus services by identifying customer needs and making services more appealing, partially addressing the question.

 • A Big Data Digital Twin of Mass Transit in Liverpool City Region for Smart, Equitable Mobility